kuco23/kucocoin/README.md

 This is an implementation of a non-meme token on Avalanche.
 It has real world functionalities, like things and such, so it's definitely not a pyramid scheme.
 The code has also been audited by the author during implementation.

+## Ideas

+Buy KucoCoin. it's meaningless, but so is your life.

 ## Thanks to
 - Avalanche for honestly being the best chain,
 - Uniswap for deploying their V2 on Avalanche,